Complete guide to 5G

 As a result, the 5G specifications call for a per-user download speed of 100Mbps and 50Mbps upload.
 This is close to what is achievable on LTE networks, although while these speeds are rare on LTE, they’re likely to be standard on 5G.

-Other factors that impact 5G speeds are largely the same as those which affect 4G and LTE networks including include how far you are from the cell, whether you’re walking or in a moving vehicle, the type of device you’re using, which network provider you’re with and more.
-So what does this actually mean in terms of 5G speeds?
+Of course, there will always be external factors that affect 5G networks, just as there are with 4G networks.
+These include how far you are from the cell, whether you’re walking or in a moving vehicle or train, the type of device you’re using, which network provider you’re with and more.

 Real-world 5G speeds already vary wildly and will continue to do so, even as the technology matures.
 As a guide: